0xbennyv/central-audit-logs/README.md

 This has been built using selenium and using a chrome driver, however firefox will work also.
 It can be ran headless on a server is required.

 This is provided as is and will be updated with OTP support.
 Log and Issue or Submit a pull request if you want any changes.

+Credentials are stored in a .env file, keep it secure.